How to watch Oprah's interview with Harry and Meghan - KVIA

 When does the interview air?

-“CBS Presents Oprah with Meghan and Harry” will air in the United States on Sunday, March 7, from 8 pm ET to 10 pm ET.
-In the United Kingdom, the interview will air on ITV on Monday, March 8, at 9 pm local time.
+“CBS Presents Oprah with Meghan and Harry” will air in the United States on Sunday, March 7, from 8 to 10 p.m.
+ET.
+In the United Kingdom, the interview will air on ITV on Monday, March 8, at 9 p.m.

 Oprah’s interview with Harry and Meghan was pre-taped, and CBS has teased preview clips over the past several days.